manijhariya/Loco-Locator/README.md

 curl and working internet connect to work correctly..

 If you would like to run this code you need to first install some dependencies like jq,curl,msmtp.
-And also configure the msmtp file.To run the script type:
+And also configure the msmtp fifile:///root/Documents/DoneProjects/README.md le.To run the script type:
 'bash filename.sh --help' in terminal

 ### File structure